Keto Muffins

 - Almond butter.
 Smooth and drippy almond butter with no added sugar.
 You can swap this out for another nut or seed butter, like tahini or peanut butter.

 - Coconut oil.
 Measured in its melted state.
-If you don’t want any coconut flavor, use refined coconut oil.
+If you prefer no coconut flavor, use refined coconut oil.

-Bake the muffins.
-Distribute the muffin batter amongst a 12-count muffin tin and bake for 12-15 minutes, or until a toothpick comes out clean.
+Step 3- Bake for 12-15 minutes, or until a toothpick inserted into the center comes out clean.

-Glaze once cooled.
-Adding the glaze to still-warm muffins will see the muffins sink in the center.
+- Glaze once cooled.
+Adding the glaze to still-warm muffins will cause the muffins to sink in the center.
 Only glaze the muffins once they are completely cool.

-Add mix-ins.
-Chocolate chips, shredded coconut, and fresh berries are all fabulous options to add to the batter.
+- Add mix-ins.
+Sugar free chocolate chips, shredded coconut, and fresh berries are all fabulous options to add to the batter.

 Storage instructions